Editor’s Note: This blog post has been updated with recent research findings on B2B buying preferences.

 - When someone clicks on one piece of content in one of your nurture emails, why not create an experience so that they can keep on reading related content?
 Or even better, why not reach out to someone as soon as they express an intent to research solutions in your space?

 Instead of waiting for buyers to self-identify on your website by filling out a form, you can tap into external intent data to identify individuals and companies who are in-market.

-With Socedo, you can build a list of target prospects based on people’s recent activities on Twitter.
+With Socedo, you can build a list of target prospects based on people’s recent activities on Twitter and engage them automatically on Twitter to drive traffic to your website.
 For example, you can find prospects who just mentioned one of your competitors, or just followed an industry influence in your space.

 Additionally, Socedo lets you monitor the behavior of your existing leads on Twitter, so that you can reach out to a lead as soon as they do something you care about, such as Tweeting about an upcoming event you are sponsoring.

 There are lots of different ways you can leverage intent data to engage your target audience in near real-time.
 If you want to learn more, you can check out resources on our blog, including: